 Eight students, part of the Lego League Team at Success Academy Primary School (SAPS), spent the first semester of their school year developing Braille Lego kits for the Innovation Project.

-Trine team wins competition at
+Trine's chemical engineering team wins at competition

 ANGOLA, Ind. – A group of Trine University students recently won a competition during the North Central Regional Student Conference of the American Institute of Chemical Engineers at the University of Cincinnati.

 On March 23, Trine students beat eight teams to take first place in Chemical Engineering Jeopardy.
 They competed against teams from McMaster University, Miami University, Purdue University, Rose-Hulman Institute of Technology, University of Akron, University of Illinois, University of Michigan and University of Minnesota.

 Nick Kelsey, a Peru, Ill., junior majoring in chemical engineering;

 Antonio Lee, a Fort Wayne senior majoring in chemical engineering;

 Robert Mauck, an Elkhart senior majoring in chemical engineering;

 Tim Stein, a New Haven junior majoring in chemical engineering;

 Zach Titkemeier, a Luckey, Ohio, sophomore majoring in chemical engineering;